Nathan-Woolmore/ClipNotes/README.md

 ## Contributing

-Contributions to ClipNotes are welcome!
-If you have improvements or bug fixes:
+Contributions to ClipNotes are welcome if you have improvements or bug fixes.
+The project is currently just a barebones clipboard editor so there is plenty of room for functionality that can be added although the interface needs to remain minimal:

 1. Fork the repository.
 2. Create a new branch with `git checkout -b feature/AmazingFeature`.